Causality-Aware Spatiotemporal Graph Neural Networks for Spatiotemporal Time Series Imputation: Related Work

-\textbf{Spatiotemporal Time Series Imputation.} Spatiotemporal time series imputation is one of the fundamental tasks for time series analysis.
+Spatiotemporal time series imputation is one of the fundamental tasks for time series analysis \cite{esling2012time,wang2024deep,zheng2024heterogeneous}.
 Traditional machine learning approaches are based on statistical analysis, such as linear autoregression \cite{yi2016st,durbin2012time} and matrix factorization \cite{yu2016temporal}.
 At present, deep learning methods have become the mainstream.
-Most existing deep learning methods are based on Recurrent Neural Network (RNN).
-GRU-D \cite{che2018recurrent} is one of the first RNN based imputation model.
+Most existing deep learning methods are based on Recurrent Neural Networks (RNN).
+GRU-D \cite{che2018recurrent} is one of the first RNN-based imputation models.
 BRITS \cite{cao2018brits} leverage bi-directional RNN to impute missing data.
 GAIN \cite{luo2018multivariate} and E2GAN \cite{luo2019e2gan} further apply Generative Adversarial Network (GAN) \cite{goodfellow2014generative} to enhance the performance. mTAND \cite{shukla2020multi} adds attention mechanism to RNN.
 These methods suffer from error propagation and accumulation brought by the auto-regression nature of RNN.
-To address this issue, non-autoregressive methods are proposed such as NAOMI \cite{liu2019naomi}, NRTSI \cite{shan2023nrtsi} and the recent Transformer \cite{vaswani2017attention} based method \cite{yildiz2022multivariate}.
-There are also some other types of methods, such as Ordinary Differential Equations (ODEs) methods \cite{rubanova2019latent,rubanova2019latent}, state space models \cite{alcaraz2022diffusion} and diffusion model \cite{tashiro2021csdi} The above methods mainly focus on the temporal patterns of time series, yet largely ignore the spatial relationships, e.g., distance, among time series.
+To address this issue, non-autoregressive methods are proposed such as NAOMI \cite{liu2019naomi}, NRTSI \cite{shan2023nrtsi} and the recent Transformer \cite{vaswani2017attention} based methods \cite{yildiz2022multivariate}.
+There are also some other types of methods, such as Ordinary Differential Equations (ODEs) methods \cite{rubanova2019latent,rubanova2019latent}, state space models \cite{alcaraz2022diffusion} and diffusion models \cite{tashiro2021csdi} The above methods mainly focus on the temporal patterns of time series, yet largely ignore the spatial relationships, e.g., distance, among time series.
+To capture spatial relationships, graph neural networks \cite{kipf2016semi,velivckovic2017graph} are extended to the spatiotemporal setting.
 LG-ODE \cite{huang2020learning} combines graph neural networks with ODE methods \cite{rubanova2019latent}.
-NET$^3$ \cite{jing2021network} introduces tensor graph neural network to model the high-order relationships among time series.
-PoGeVon \cite{wang2023networked} proposes a position-aware graph neural network based variational auto-encoder.
+RETIME \cite{jing2022retrieval} introduces a retrieval-based time series model, which leverages retrieved time series as an augmentation for the target time series.
+NET$^3$ \cite{jing2021network} introduces a tensor graph neural network to model the high-order relationships among time series.
 GRIN \cite{cini2021filling} introduces a bidirectional message passing RNN with a spatial decoder.
-SPIN \cite{marisca2022learning} presents a sparse spatiotemporal graph neural network.
-However, these methods try to exploit all the available relational information, without distinguishing the causal and non-causal relationships.
+SPIN \cite{marisca2022learning} presents a sparse spatiotemporal graph neural network for spatiotemporal time series imputation.
+Recently, PoGeVon \cite{wang2023networked} proposes a position-aware graph neural network based variational auto-encoder to impute both time series and edges.
+However, these methods try to exploit all the available related information for the target missing point, without distinguishing the causal and non-causal relationships, which might have the overfitting problem and make the model vulnerable to noise.
+Our proposed \casper\ could distinguish causal and non-causal relationships.